philhoyt/WP-Peeps/README.md

 ## Description

-WP Peeps is a WordPress plugin that helps you create and manage a directory of people on your website.
+Peeps – People Directory is a WordPress plugin that helps you create and manage a directory of people on your website.
 Perfect for displaying leadership, team rosters, or employee directories.

 ### Requirements